Mesut Ozil: Former Arsenal boss Unai Emery criticises midfielder's attitude and commitment

 Emery: I wanted Zaha over Pepe

-Emery also revealed that he favoured a move for Crystal Palace forward Wilfried Zaha over Nicolas Pepe last summer.
+Emery also revealed that he urged the Arsenal board to sign Crystal Palace forward Wilfried Zaha over Nicolas Pepe last summer.

 Arsenal failed in their bid to sign Zaha after Palace turned down a £40m bid and refused to lower their £80m asking price.
 The Gunners then opted for Pepe, who joined from French club Lille for a fee of £72m.